Olatubosun/rocksdb.docs/RocksDB-Troubleshooting-Guide.md

 ## Asking For Help
 We use github issues only for bug reports, and use [RocksDB's Google group](https://groups.google.com/forum/#!forum/rocksdb) or [Facebook Group](https://www.facebook.com/groups/rocksdb.dev/) for other issues.
 It’s not always clear to users whether it is RocksDB bug or not, pick one using your best judgement.

 To help the community to help more efficiently, provide as much information as possible.
+Try to include:
+* Your environment.
+* The language binding you are using: C++, C, Java, or third-party bindings.
+* RocksDB release number
-Try to include the RocksDB release number, options used (e.g. paste the option file under the DB directory), what’s seen when examining the database with `ldb` or `sst_dump`, related statistics, etc. You can even consider to attach the information files.
+* Options used (e.g. paste the option file under the DB directory)
+* Findings when examining the database with `ldb` or `sst_dump`, related statistics, etc.
+* You can even consider to attach the information files.
 Data itself is not logged there.

 When reporting bugs, [MyRocks's bug reporting guidelines](https://github.com/facebook/mysql-5.6/wiki/Reporting-bugs-and-asking-for-help) might be helpful too.